-The Rosefield Community Shed (RCS), after five rewarding and successful years at Highgate Park, Fullarton, has moved to a new home at the Adelaide Showground in Wayville.
+The Rosefield Community Shed (RCS), after five rewarding and successful years at Highgate Park in Fullarton, SA, moved to a new home at the Adelaide Showground in Wayville.

 From its humble beginnings as a perceived need by members of the Rosefield Uniting Church, it was formed initially as a Men’s Shed in a workshop at Highgate Park, (formerly The Julia Farr Centre) and then evolved into a Community Shed with membership encouraged from men and women of all ages.